phonologus/edam/README.md

 Although the Plan9 _Sam_ editor processes UTF-8, it uses
-a completely different implementation strategy. _Edam_ converts UTF-8 text into Unicode code points, on the fly, but only when it absolutely has to.
+a completely different implementation strategy. _Edam_ works on the raw UTF-8 encoded text itself, temporarily converting to Unicode code-points only when absolutely necessary.
 This drastically reduces the memory and on-disk storage requirements, at the expense of a little extra processing.